 Georgian-period jewelry, because it was hand-crafted and because the tastes of the day were so opulent, represents some of the finest metalsmithing in history.
 Are you curious about filigree history in the world of jewelry?
 Filigree work was common, as was repoussé, the practice of hand-hammering metals into elaborate designs.
-In the Regency period, an intricate metalworking technique called cannetille emerged that consisted of wire work resembling embroidered fabric.
+In the Regency period, an intricate metalworking technique called cannetille emerged that consisted of wire work resembling embroidered fabric or ribbon.

-It was agreed that white metal suited diamonds best, but technical innovations needed to work with platinum successfully were still far off, so silver was favored.
+It was agreed that white metal suited diamonds best, but technical innovations needed to work with platinum successfully were still far off, so sterling silver was favored.
 Gold was often applied over the silver on the backings of items like brooches and pendants to prevent tarnishing.